topkecleon/telegram-bot-bash/README.md

 ```
 git clone --recursive https://github.com/topkecleon/telegram-bot-bash
 ```
-3. Change to directory ```telegram-bot.bash``` and run ```./bashbot.sh init``` and follow the instructions.
+3. Change to directory ```telegram-bot.bash```, run ```./bashbot.sh init``` and follow the instructions.
+At this stage you are asked for your Bots token given by botfather.

 Then start editing the ```commands.sh``` file.

 ## Programming your own Bot

 All Commands for the Bot are at the end the ```commands.sh``` file.
-Here you ifind some exmples how to process messages and send out text.
+Here you find some examples how to process messages and send out text.
 The default commands like /info, /start, /help /cancel should't changed.

 ### Receive data
-Evertime a Message is recived, you can read incoming data using the following variables:
+Evertime a Message is recieved, you can read incoming data using the following variables:

 * ```$MESSAGE```: Incoming messages
 * ```${MESSAGE[ID]}```: ID of incoming message